 I am the Norwegian representative in the board of IRIS, the Scandinavian chapter of the Association of Information Systems.

-As part of my work I travel on a weekly basis.
-Sometimes I forget to chose the aisle seat so I have to take pictures out of the window to distract myself.
+As part of my work I travel on a weekly basis (despite the current hiatus due to the Covid-19 pandemic).
+Sometimes I forget to choose the aisle seat so I have to take pictures out of the window to distract myself.
+I say that I am scared of flying but I end up flying a lot.

-I go on holiday to Portugal every year, and I still fly to Italy as often as I can to see my family.
+I go on holiday to Portugal every year, and I still travel to Italy as often as I can to see my family.
 There I keep my many cats.
-One of them, Nestore, has been my mascot for 11 years.
+One of them, Nestore, has been my mascot for 13 years.

 [It is ok to reproduce my photos as long as you credit me and this website.
 Thanks!]